Have questions? We're here.

 Wake up to the sunrise over the layered cliffs of Bonifacio.
 Enter the narrow harbor to dock and enjoy the day in one of the Mediterranean’s most beautiful towns.
 Begin with a walking orientation to the citadel, established by the powerful margraves of Tuscany in the ninth century.
 The rest of the morning is devoted to enjoying this lovely destination.

 Step ashore on Sardinia’s east coast, known for its stunning and remote landscapes, including grottos and mountain peaks.
 Populated since pre-historic times, the landscape is dotted with Roman village ruins and monasteries from the Middle Ages.
-Spend the morning in Dorgali visiting local artisan shops that showcase traditional ceramics, leather crafts, and knife making.
+Spend the morning in San Pantaleo, visiting local artisan shops that showcase the handicrafts of painters, goldsmiths, sculptors and potters.
 Or venture into the mountains to visit the archeological discoveries, including tombs and village remains.

 Day 6: At Sea | Aeolian Islands

-Enjoy the day at sea as we the sail toward the Aeolian Islands—not only famous for the winds of the god Aeolus, but also for some of the most well-known classical volcanoes.
-With a bit of luck, we will witness the pyrotechnics of the active volcanic island of Stromboli.
-We’ll pass through the narrow Strait of Messina overnight, the purported location of Homer’s monsters Scylla and Charybdis: the rock and the hard place through which Odysseus had to sail.
+Enjoy the day at sea as you sail toward the Aeolian Islands—not only famous for the winds of the god Aeolus, but also for some of the most well-known classical volcanoes.
+With a bit of luck, you can witness the pyrotechnics of the active volcanic island of Stromboli.
+You pass through the narrow Strait of Messina overnight, the purported location of Homer’s monsters Scylla and Charybdis: the rock and the hard place through which Odysseus had to sail.

 Day 7: Taormina, Sicily